tarunnnrathoddd/tarunnnrathoddd/README.md

 ### Hey Tarun here 👋
 ![GitHub Views](https://komarev.com/ghpvc/?username=tarunnnrathoddd&color=FAC151)

-👨‍💻 I am a Student and Web Developer facilitating the world with User Experience with my Design Thinking Skills.
+👨‍💻 I am a student web developer and user interface/user experience designer, providing the world with user experience through my Design Thinking skills.

-🚀 Eager to collaborate and contribute as a team player to innovative projects.
+🚀 I'm passionate about working together and contributing to creative endeavors as part of a team.

 ☘️ Checkout my Portfolio at <a href="https://tarunnnrathoddd.github.io/portfoliowebsite/" rel="nofollow" target="_blank">TarunRathod.com</a>

-🌐 Seeking opportunities to apply my skills and grow in the tech industry.
+🌐 I am looking for ways to leverage my abilities and advance in the technology sector.

 # Let's Connect